moogacs/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

             └── validate.proto
 ```

-The following `protoc` command is used to generate Go/gRPC client and server stubs:
+This `protoc` command is used to generate Go/gRPC client and server stubs:

 ```sh
 $ protoc \